With Exchange 2016 in public preview–and many folks already downloading the bits–it was time to sharpen our pencils and

 If you have money to spend, you may want to consider buying a refurbished server from an auction site.
 An HP DL 380 G5 with 16GB of RAM and a couple of hard drives goes for around $100 these days.

-My current setup is an HP DL380 G5 with 2 quad-core Xeon processors, 32GB of RAM and 700GB usable drive space.
-This setup currently runs a domain controller, one multi-role Exchange 2010 server, two multi-role Exchange 2013 servers, two Exchange 2016 servers, a file server, a Kemp Virtual Load Balancer and Windows 8.1.
+My current setup is an HP DL380 G5 with 2 quad-core Xeon processors, 32GB of RAM, and 700GB of usable drive space.
+This setup currently runs a domain controller, one multi-role Exchange 2010 server, two multi-role Exchange 2013 servers, two Exchange 2016 servers, a file server, a Kemp Virtual Load Balancer, and Windows 8.1.
 They all run 24×7 with resources to spare.

 If your lab is in a crunch for resources, you can often get away with dropping below the recommended hardware requirements.
 This is due to the fact you don’t have any user load.
 For example, a multi-role production Exchange 2013 server is recommended to run at least 8GB of RAM with additional memory per user.
 I run my Exchange 2013 lab servers at 4GB of RAM comfortably.
 Whether you do this is at your own risk.
 If you see Exchange performing strangely with cryptic system errors, it’s probably choking on fumes.
 It either needs more resources or is in contention with another VM.
 If you do drop it down to 4GB, make sure it actually is getting the full 4GB.